IamSamD/2nd-line-training/REST-api/README.md

 Make an HTTP GET request to the [icanhazdadjoke](https://icanhazdadjoke.com/api) API to retreive a random Dad Joke.

-Once you have the response, post the whole response object to me and I will verfiy that you completed the challenge successfully.
+Once you have the response, send the code or a screenshot of the request you used in postman and the whole response object to me and I will verfiy that you completed the challenge successfully.

+**Restrictions**
+The only restriction is that you are not allowed to use curl to make this request as the API documentation gives you the exact command to use, so...that would be cheating ;)

 If you have made your best attempt at figuring this out for yourself and are still unable to complete the challenge, that's okay!
 Reach out to the team for some help.
 It's all a learnng process.
 The important thing here is that you have made your best effort.